ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

     “deviceSubId”: "device sub Id’s",
-    “callbackId”: "baseurl to reach to the device“, "digitalId": "unsigned digital id object of the device", "specVersion": ["Array of supported MDS specification version"], "purpose": "Auth  or Registration",
+    “callbackId”: "baseurl to reach to the device“, "digitalId": "unsigned digital id object of the device", "deviceCode": "A unique code given by MOSIP after successfull registration", "specVersion": ["Array of supported MDS specification version"], "purpose": "Auth  or Registration",
     "error": {